 - 1 tablespoon light soy sauce

-- 2 to 4 tablespoons kochukaru, to taste (Korean dried chili flakes, see note above)
+- 2 to 4 tablespoons kochukaru, to taste (Korean dried chili flakes, see note)

 - 24 ounces soft silken tofu, roughly broken